skibu/LiminalRack/docs/liminalChangelog.md

 # Liminal Rack Change Log

+- 11/10/25
+  - Added basic splash screen.Worked hard to make it appear as quickly as possible.

 - 11/8/25
   - Improved spotlight and room lighting.
 Changed so that spotlight will show up even if room lighting is bright.
 It will just be